 Another popular local excursion is the pottery trail.
 Like the wine trail, maps are available for a driving tour of local potters' studios where artists can often be found working their craft and locally produce pottery can be purchased.

 Are you an animal lover?
-A trip to the Woodstock Farm Sanctuary will warm your heart.
+A nearby trip to the Woodstock Farm Sanctuary will warm your heart.
 Learn about rescued animals, factory farming and the environment or just hang out with furry and feathery friends.
-Woodstock Sanctuary is about a 35 minute drive and is just west of the center of Woodstock.
+Woodstock Sanctuary is about a 15 minute drive and is just west of the mountains in New Paltz.
 For more info, visit their site at www.woodstocksanctuary.com